scverse/scvi-tools/docs/user_guide/background/differential_expression.rst

 In the particular case of single-cell RNA-seq data, existing differential expression models often model that the mean expression level
 :math:`\log h_{g}^C`.
-as linear functions of the cell-state and batch assignments.
+as a linear function of the cell-state and batch assignments.
 These models face two notable limitations to detect differences in expression between cell-states in large-scale scRNA-seq datasets.
 First, such linear assumptions may not capture complex batch effects existing in such datasets accurately.
 When comparing two given states :math:`A`